World Squash: Membership

-The WSF has 122 Members, all of whom are National Associations of squash, recognised by their National Olympic Committee (NOC) or Ministry of Sport as the sole and undisputed governing body for the sport in the country.
-Members are required to join one of the five Regional Federations which are an integral part of the WSF structure.
+World Squash has 122 Members, all of whom are National Associations of squash, recognised by their National Olympic Committee (NOC) or Ministry of Sport as the sole and undisputed governing body for the sport in the country.
+Members are required to join one of the five Regional Federations which are an integral part of the World Squash structure.
 Members receive a number of votes to be used at General Meetings depending on the number of squash courts in their country.

 Management

-The WSF is managed by an executive board (the board), responsible for day-to-day control of the Federation and an executive committee (ExCo) which assists the board in the strategy and policy making process.
+World Squash is managed by an executive board (the board), responsible for day-to-day control of the Federation and an executive committee (ExCo) which assists the board in the strategy and policy making process.
 Members of the board are elected at general meetings and consist of a president and three vice-presidents, who each serve four year terms of office.
 One additional vice-president may be co-opted on an annual basis if required.

 ExCo comprises all members of the board plus one regional vice-president appointed by each of the five Regional Federations.
 The chairman of the Athletes Commission and a representative of PSA are members of ExCo.

 The board is supported by a number of committees, commissions and panels whose members are volunteers with specialist knowledge coming from the Regional Federations and Player Association.
-The WSF employs professional staff who are responsible for implementing the decisions of these bodies whose main activities are described below.
+World Squash employs professional staff who are responsible for implementing the decisions of these bodies whose main activities are described below.

 Actions

 World calendar of events

-The WSF works closely with the Player Association – the Professional Squash Association (PSA) – to control and co-ordinate the world calendar for squash.
+World Squash works closely with the Player Association – the Professional Squash Association (PSA) – to control and co-ordinate the world calendar for squash.
 Championships are held in all major squash playing nations and are integrated with the World Championships and Major Games calendar to ensure that there are no clashes of dates.

 World Championships and major games

 The Championships Committee is responsible for running and promoting World Championships for men, women, juniors and masters at individual and team levels in both singles and doubles via National Federations.
-World Championships are run by WSF Members, who tender for the events at least four years in advance.
+World Championships are run by World Squash Members, who tender for the events at least four years in advance.
 Team Championships are held every two years; and Open/Individual Championships are held annually.
 The committee is also responsible for ensuring that squash is represented in all major regional multi-sport games – squash is now included in the Pan-American Games, Asian Games, Commonwealth Games, World Games Pacific Games and All Africa Games.
+Starting with the 2028 Summer Olympic Games, Squash will be part of the Games.